jjspoelstra/delivery-app/README.md

 ------ here

-6 - Since Kafka does not have a free tier, I will use Amazon SNS as a pub/sub messaging service - and implement the ability for real-time updates

-7 - Build a frontend with React for the user to interact with GraphQL API.
+6 - Build a frontend with React for the user to interact with GraphQL API.